Sunday, October 31, 2010

 This view and drive were breathtaking. especially with the cloud cover.
 We spent a long time up here trying to find the buffaloes, looking at zebra, and scanning every bush for a rhino.
 And then our tummies growled and we drove back down to camp, for some lunch.

 And a beer.This folding table was incredibly useful and versatile.
 One of my favourite things while camping.
 It made an instant home outside our tent.
 For coffee, books, beer, candles, plates...Just thought I'd mention it.

 Lunch: toasted sandwiches, on the fire.
 Leftover potbread, unhealthy white bread out of a bag (and well aged), yellow (!) cheddar, and some cherry tomatoes, which travel very well.

 Time to make the afternoon drive.
 If you're tired of flowers go to Vincent's post and see landscape and animals...

-Heliophila, most definitely, and maybe H.subulata.
+Heliophila, definitely, and maybe H.subulata.

-My new favourite genus, though that does not imply that I can identify its members.
+My new favourite genus, though that does not mean that I can identify its members.
 I saw my first Hermannia in Namibia in 2009, at Klein Aus Vista, and was smitten with their delicate, bell like flowers.
 I had no idea what it could be.
 Above, possibly Hermannia cococarpa.